jjisnow/pytube/README.md

 </div>

 # pytube
-*pytube* is a very serious, lightweight, dependency-free Python library (and command-line utility) for downloading YouTube Videos.
+*pytube* is a Python script (and command-line utility) for downloading YouTube Videos.

 ## Description
 YouTube is the most popular video-sharing platform in the world and as a hacker you may encounter a situation where you want to script something to download videos.
 For this I present to you *pytube*.

-*pytube* is a lightweight library written in Python.
-It has no third party dependencies and aims to be highly reliable.
+*pytube* is a script written in python

 *pytube* also makes pipelining easy, allowing you to specify callback functions for different download events, such as  ``on progress`` or ``on complete``.